rwr-community-dev/CB6/README.md

 - Mossberg 500, M240, IMI Negev and PKM commonness reduced
 - Black Ops vest can survive one small blast (reason for change: grenadiers)
 - AI soldiers now have 1/5 chance to spawn with Vest, type III instead of  Vest, type II (reason for change: variety)
+- PF-98 rocket damage buffed from 5.2 to 6.4 (proposed by warbrand2) so that it one shots weakest APC, cripples middle APC, and moderately damages the big APC

 #### What's left: